Seward Statesmen

 The Seward Statesmen were a minor league baseball team based in Seward, Nebraska.
 From 1910 to 1913, the Statesmen teams played exclusively as members of the Class D level Nebraska State League, hosting home games at Fairgrounds Park.
-During the 1913 season, the franchise relocated to Beatrice, Nebraska after a tornado struck the city of Seward.
+During their final 1913 season, the franchise was relocated to Beatrice, Nebraska after a tornado struck the city of Seward.

 History

 In 1910, minor league baseball began in Seward, Nebraska.
 The Seward "Statesmen" became charter members of the eight–team Class D level Nebraska State League.
 The Columbus Discoverers, Fremont Pathfinders, Grand Island Collegians, Hastings Brickmakers, Kearney Kapitalists, Red Cloud and Superior Brickmakers joined Seward in beginning league play on May 14, 1910.
 The 1910 Nebraska State League set a salary limit of $900.00, with a roster limit of 12 players.

 Sunday laws were in place in the region in the era.
 A meeting at the Congregational Church in Columbus, Nebraska reportedly occurred on April 29, 1910, to discuss the issue.
 With about 50 men attending the meeting, it was reported that about 15 were against Sunday baseball and the rest were in favor of playing Sunday baseball.
 The local newspaper referred to the Seward team as the "White Sox."